2001 Singaporean general election: Chee–Goh hawker centre incident

 During the campaigning period on 28 October, SDP leader Chee Soon Juan drew widespread public attention after an encounter with Prime Minister Goh Chok Tong at a hawker centre in Hong Kah.
 Using a megaphone, Chee shouted at Goh, "Where is the $17 billion that you have lent to Suharto?"
-Later that day at a election rally in Nee Soon Central, Chee referenced Lee Kuan Yew, who was serving as Senior Minister at the time.
+Later that day at an election rally in Nee Soon Central, Chee referenced Lee Kuan Yew, who was serving as Senior Minister at the time.
 He concluded his speech with: "...I want to ask Mr Lee Kuan Yew ...
 So Mr Lee Kuan Yew, I challenge you, tell us about the $17 billion you loaned to Suharto."

 In the aftermath of the 1997 Asian financial crisis, Singapore provided substantial financial assistance to Indonesia through billions of dollars in loans to stabilise the struggling Indonesian economy, with the country also seeing increasing civil unrest.
 The Singaporean government considered these loans necessary, as an unstable Indonesia was viewed as potentially having serious negative repercussions for Singapore.

 Goh and Lee later filed defamation suits against Chee shortly after the election.
 Chee lost the lawsuit in 2002 as well as his appeals in 2003 and was ordered to pay damages of S$300,000 to Goh and S$200,000 to Lee.
 Ahead of the 2006 general election, Chee was declared bankrupt on 10 February, rendering him ineligible to contest.
 He eventually returned to electoral politics in 2015 after being discharged from bankruptcy in 2012.

-DPP's explusions
+DPP's expulsions

 Following the election, the DPP announced the expulsion of Tan Soo Phuan and his son Tan Lead Shake from the party for breaching party directives.
 Tan Soo Phuan failed to inform the party of his decision to contest MacPherson SMC, while Tan Lead Shake ran in Ayer Rajah SMC instead of the designated Joo Chiat SMC.
+The DPP subsequently become dormant following the expulsions.